gtuzi/intro_2_rl/bandits/README.md

 direction.

-#### Experiment 7: Stationary Testbed, Gradient Bandit Methods, Baseline Evaluation
+#### Experiment 7: Stationary Testbed, Gradient Method - Naiive Preference, Baseline Evaluation
 In this experiment we're evaluating the gradient method over different learning steps and the use of baseline.
 Here the means of the bandits $q_*(a)$ were sampled around +4 (refer to Figure 2.5 in the book).